hosu-kim/my_computer_is_a_book_lover/README.md

 </div>

 ## Overview
-`get_next_line` is a simple function that reads a line from a file descriptor.
-The function is designed to be called in a loop, returning one line at a time from the file descriptor until the end of the file is reached.
-This project is a common exercise in C programming, often used to practice file I/O operations and dynamic memory management.
+`my_file_content_reader` is a tool designed to efficiently read the contents of a file one line at a time.
+It focuses on handling file I/O operations in C, utilizing dynamic memory management to ensure each line is read and processed effectively.
+This project is ideal for developers who need precise control over file reading operations and efficient memory usage.
 ## Features
 - Reads a line from a file descriptor.
 - Handles multiple calls to return successive lines.